Chimmuanya/alx-low_level_programming/0x02-functions_nested_loops/README.md

 2. 2-print_alphabet_x10.c: prints lowercase alphabets 10 times.
 3. int _islower(int c): checks if int char is lowercase.
-4. int _isalpha(int c): checks if int char is an alphabet
+4. int _isalpha(int c): checks if int char is an alphabet 5-
+6. 6-abs.c: calculates the absolute value of an integer